 During the 12 months to 30 June 2018 the real estate markets across Australia continued to see historically low interest rates as the RBA maintained the cash rate at 1.5% while the forward guidance is for an ultimate increase in the cash rate.
 This outlook continues to support Australia as an appealing real estate market to global capital seeking high quality assets with attractive yields in a global low yield environment.
 These conditions saw further cap rate compression across the majority of sectors of the market from traditional asset classes lead by the highest quality of office, retail and industrial through to alternative asset classes of self-storage, healthcare facilities, manufactured homes and hotels/pubs.
-A strong leasing market, particularly in Sydney and Melbourne office markets and general industrial markets during the year also contributed to the attractiveness of real estate assets to domestic and global investors.
-Increased merger and acquisition activity in the listed real estate markets has also intensified valuations and interest in direct real estate markets.
+A strong leasing market, particularly in Sydney and Melbourne office markets and general industrial markets during the year also contributed to the attractiveness of real estate markets has also intensified valuations and interest in direct real estate markets.
 The strength of the market continues despite a backdrop of economic uncertainty and disparate economic activity throughout Australian States.